 - See Also:

 compareCompares the character data stored in two different strings based on the collation rules.
 Returns information about whether a string is less than, greater than or equal to another string in a language.
-This can be overriden in a subclass.
+This can be overridden in a subclass.